Skip to main menu Skip to main content Skip to footer content

 Kate Long Stellar, Librarian (she/her), has a profound interest in book arts, typography, concrete poetry, and graffiti.
 She also gained an appreciation for 20th-century graphic design while at the award-winning studio, Office.
 Kate earned her MLIS through Drexel University, which serves her well as she helps to preserve and catalog the collection, while making it accessible to our community.
 Kate leads the collections department, helped launch our Online Archive, and serves on the Archive’s curatorial team.
 She relishes helping people access the things that interest them.

-Ellis Martin, Collections and Digitization Associate (he/him) works in the interstices of data, art, and archives.
-He is currently pursing a master’s of information management and systems at UC Berkeley with an emphasis on data science and intellectual property law.
-He co-edited the Lambda Literary award-winning book We Both Laughed in Pleasure: The Selected Diaries of Lou Sullivan (Nightboat Books, 2019).
-At the Archive, Ellis works primarily on digitization projects, and image editing automation scripts.
+Ellis Martin, Digitization Archivist (he/him) works in the interstices of data, art, and archives.
+He earned his master’s in information management and systems from UC Berkeley.
+He co-edited the Lambda Literary award-winning We Both Laughed in Pleasure: The Selected Diaries of Lou Sullivan (Nightboat Books, 2019).
+At the Archive, Ellis images the collection and coordinates rights and reproduction requests.
 His favorite type of sky to paint is the mackerel sky.

 Lucie Parker, Publisher, Letterform Archive Books (she/her), made her first book when she was three years old, and — 200-plus titles later — she shows no sign of letting up.
 With nearly 15 years’ experience crafting best-selling books for the trade and gift markets, Lucie specializes in producing high-end, design-driven books, often in collaboration with museums — such as the Exploratorium and the Walt Disney Family Museum — and magazines, such as Popular Science.
 Lucie was formerly a senior editor at Weldon Owen Publishing, where she developed more than 20 art, lifestyle, and technology titles a year.
 We are thrilled to have her expertise and enthusiasm as we ramp up the Archive’s publishing program.